2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Expected Conversion Ratios for Email Marketing

 1. Open Rate: This measures the percentage of recipients who open your email.
 A good open rate for B2B email marketing is around 20-25%, while B2C can average slightly higher at 25-30%.
-Consider factors like subject line effectiveness and list segmentation to optimize your open rate.
+Consider subject line effectiveness and list segmentation to optimize your open rate.

 2. Click-Through Rate (CTR): This shows the percentage of email recipients who click on any link within your email.
 B2B email marketing CTRs typically range between 2-5%, while B2C can reach 3-5%.
 Focus on compelling content and clear calls to action to boost your CTR.